c3lestin/c3lestin.github.io/_posts/2020-06-08-powershell-dsc-configuration.md

 I will explain in details each command in the upcoming Part II of this article, for now let's just enact(apply) our configuration for the sake of showing you how to complete the The Enacting and  Reporting Phase.

 The `Start-DscConfiguration` command is the one that we will use to apply or enact the **Cassini** configuration, we give it the **-Path** parameter, bear in mind that the path should the location where you compiled the **Cassini** configuration.
-In my case i compiled the MOF in `C:\temp\Demo\DSC" folder` and also notice that i use the **-Wait** and the **-Verbose** are being used.
+In my case i compiled the MOF in `C:\temp\Demo\DSC` folder and also notice that i use the **-Wait** and the **-Verbose** parameter to get some output of what is happening.

 As i said earlier, in the upcoming Part II of this article, i will explain in details what each command does, for now just know that the `Start-DscConfiguration` command all it does is grab the `CYB00356.mof` file we did compiled earlier and **PUSH** it to the target node as pending configuration and immediately apply it.

 **Command:**